johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 # Cluster Analysis for Rock Typing

 **Description:** K-means clustering is used to discover primary rock types in a deep well drilled in the Williston Basin.
-At first the entire column of rock is viewed, then we focus in on the primary formations of interest in the basin.
+The project begins by identifying primary rock types for a large section of rock spanning ~9,000', then focuses on a smaller section of rock (~60') to identify specific layers in a reservoir.

 ### Data Context:
 Operators drilling for oil and gas want to understand the subsurface reservoirs that they are trying to produce from, and one of the most common ways of doing so is by "logging" a well.
 A well is drilled vertically to some depth, and a tool is run inside the hole with sensors and measurements are taken.
-From these measurements, we infer properties about the rock.
+From these measurements, we infer properties about the rock that cannot be measured directly such as porosity, permeability, and oil saturatoin.
 Different rock types such as sandstones, limestones, and claystones have distinctly different readings on these tools.
 Here I hope to provide a **very** high level overview of some of the common logs.

 - Gamma Ray (GR): Measures the natural radioactivity of the rock
 - Density (RHOZ): Measures electron density, which is closely tied to bulk density
-- Neutron (NPHI): Measures the hydrogen content of the formation which is related to its porosity or mineralogy
+- Neutron (NPHI): Measures the hydrogen content of the formation which is related to its porosity and/or mineralogy

-If you are interested in learning more, [here](/pdf/Atlas_of_Log_Responses_Atlas_of_Log_Resp.pdf) is a useful quick-look chart that shows many more logs and their typical responses in different rock types.
+If you are interested in learning more, [here](/pdf/Atlas_of_Log_Responses_Atlas_of_Log_Resp.pdf) is a useful quick-look chart that shows many more logs and their expected response in different rock types.

 ### Machine Learning: What is K-Means Clustering?
 Why Bother?
 K-Means clustering is an unsupervised learning algorithm that attempts to uncover structures within the dataset it is provided.
 In one sentence: the algorithm will cross plot all of our variables against each other, and see if there are any obvious groups (clusters) in which the points can then be categorized.
 In the context of this project we will be looking to see if different rock types are discernable with this methodology.
 This is something that [petrophysicists](https://petrowiki.spe.org/Petrophysics) have been doing for decades manually and has proven incredibly valuable.
 Why use machine learning instead of doing this manually?